hotwax/oms-documentation/user-manuals/order-management/soft-allocations.md

    - Go to the Hamburger Menu in OMS.
    - Navigate to Settings > Store to open the Product Store page for your dedicated store > Store Settings section.
    - Click "Add" and select the setting from the dropdown: `Preselected facility for same day shipping`.
 Input the value with the same tag added in Shopify `HC_PRE_SELECTED_FAC`.
 This setting ensures that orders imported with this tag have their line items checked for pre-selected facilities to fulfill them.
-   - Add one more setting named: `ORD_ITM_SHIP_FAC` and add value `hcShippingFacility`.
+   - Add one more setting named: `Preselected facility tag` and add value `hcShippingFacility`.
 This line item property on the item that needs to be read to determine the facility of the order.

 By following these steps in both Shopify and OMS, you establish a seamless Soft Allocation flow, ensuring accurate fulfillment based on specified criteria.